Fiat 508 S Balilla Sport won the 2015 Coppa d’Oro delle Dolomiti Revival

 - Engine n°: 815021

 Enzo Ferrari's first own project, under a temporary brand.
-Second (of just two) chassis built for Alberto Ascari.
+2nd of 2 chassis, built for Alberto Ascari.
 1940, 1947 and 1948 Mille Miglia entrant.
+Only remaining.

 Mario Righini (IT)